 Anyway, going back to my earlier point, I remember being drawn to his concept of masculine faith, and as I searched it out I began to notice that his approach was dangerous.
 I felt this way because he tapped into the male need to rise up and embrace testosterone and lead, but he didn’t leave it at lead.
 Instead, he took it to a level of control.

 If you have been around the church for long then you know that historically the controlling church parents of our youth are exactly what pushed many away from the church in the first place.
 It was NOT a model that was effectively passed down to the next generation.
+Indeed, even those who are straight are the kind to deviate these days, with many opting to use sex toys like a Pocket pussy or other implements during times alone, and to many, this is a completely harmless thing to do.
 It is incredibly clear to me that MarkD’s approach will have the exact same effect on the children of these “masculine” men of faith that he is guilt tripping into action.
 Admittedly it is an easier faith, one where we control and direct, but not the faith of reliance and submission and service that Jesus exemplified.

 The thing is, that I know incredible numbers of people who have had similar experiences in their own churches.
 They are hurting and exiled themselves, if only all of them had been able to find that “joy.”